This article explains :Recover Archive content using the Versionlist and Archivelist displays.

 Notice the example Versionlist shows a different Hash for some of the Versions.
 This indicates that the file's plaintext content was changed.
 If however the file was opened and subsequently closed without modification, you see two Versions with the same Hash value - as with Versions 1, 2, and 3.

 The Hash can be derived using MD5 or SHA1, which is determined for an Organization in the License and Components Interface.
 Though all Users can view those settings, only Privileged Accounts can make changes (due to the impact across Organization Accounts).

 The set of :Recover KODiAC Archive files (for the calling Account) - the Archivelist - appears in the Managed Files/ Restore display after choosing the Archive... button.
 For our previous example, content is as follows:

 The Archivelist enumerates the latest version of each :Recover-stored file.

-Notice, in our example, the familiar contact_list.xlsx from the initial Versionlist shows Version 3, not Version 4.
-As previously noted, items with Size=0 are not in the Archive, and as a result this list does not reflect the presence of Version 4.
-When executing Restore, Version 3 will be the first considered candidate.
-However, we also know from before that Version 3 was created by a Third Party Trust and, since we're using Hybrid Conversion, it is also unavailable for recall even by the, "owner".
-As such, Restore operation, for this file from either this Archivelist or the Hostlist, acquires Version 2.
+Notice, in our example, the familiar staffwrite_candidates.xlsx shows Version 6, not Version 7 as depicted in the Versionlist before.
+As previously noted, items with Size=0 are not saved in the KODiAC Archive, and as a result this list does not reflect the presence of Version 7.
+When executing Restore, Version 6 will be the first candidate instance - and this case, the Restored instance.